smartSenseSolutions/edc-chat-application/README.md

 - Fancy UI/UX
 - Deployment using helm
 - Negative scenarios
+- Any kind of Unit test in code

 ## Note
 - There we be latency in transfer chat message due to contract negotiation and transfer process of the EDC